-'Simple IRA' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Simple IRA' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Among the stable of various types of IRAs American savers for retirement can take advantage of is a less common plan called the SIMPLE IRA.
 These kinds are a combination of traditional IRAs and employer offered plans like 401(k)s.
 The word SIMPLE in this case is actually an acronym that stands for Savings Incentive Match Plan for Employees.
 This is the most common name for the employer offered tax deferred retirement savings account.